The Weeknd accuses Grammys of being 'corrupt' - Local News 8

 “The Grammys remain corrupt,” he tweeted.
 “You owe me, my fans and the industry transparency…”

-CNN has reached out for comment from the National Academy of Recording Arts and Sciences, the organization behind the Grammys.
+CNN has reached out for comment from the Recording Academy, the organization behind the Grammys.

 It had been a big year for the Canadian, whose “After Hours” album was both a critical and commercial success.
 Many industry observers considered his single, “Blinding Lights,” a frontrunner for song of the year.